Nijaz Duraković: Publications

 Beyond politics, Duraković was widely recognized as one of the country's most prolific authors.
 His body of work includes 16 books and more than 200 scientific journals and articles which he wrote during his tenure as Senior Professor at the Faculty of Political Science in Sarajevo.
 Duraković's most prominent book is The Curse of Muslims (Prokletstvo Muslimana).

 Death

 Duraković died on 29 January 2012 in Sarajevo following a heart attack, at the age of 63.

-His death was met with statements of sympathy and tribute from many people and organizations.
+His death was met with statements of sympathy and tribute from many individuals and organizations.
 Bosnian Presidency chairman Željko Komšić released a statement upon Duraković's death, describing him as a "great man" and a "successful politician and fighter for Bosnia and Herzegovina."
 Federal prime minister Nermin Nikšić stated "There will be a gap behind Duraković that will be difficult to fill.
 Generations that follow his example can learn how to love Bosnia and Herzegovina."